Cloud-SPAN/experimental_design02-case-study/_episodes/02-ad-metabolomics.md

 ## Randomisation of sample order

 Due to the samples in a mass spec experiment being ran in blocks between QCs, it is important to know how this effects the run order.
 Randomisation in blocks is important.
 Complete randomisation can result in drift due to accidental severe imbalances in run order.
-Randomising in blocks rather than completely, or within groups will also reduce drit and between batch variation.
+Randomising in blocks rather than completely, or within groups will also reduce drift and between batch variation.
 Examples of how this would work for an experiment with 12 samples in 3 groups with four replicates is shown in the beneath figure.

 ![block_design](../fig/block_design.png)